 We’ve been there, too.
 In fact, making it even easier for you to get around the airport and relax before you board your plane are a few key goals for the building projects currently unfolding at the airport.
 As we unveil new designs over the next few years, you’ll see wellness and convenience incorporated in big and small details, from tapping the latest innovations in healthy architecture to adding more comfy seats with charging stations.
-(You can get a sneak peek of what’s in the works here.)
+(See what’s in the works.)

 Thankfully, we’ve also got a few immediate tips for your next flight.
 From an airline expert to fitness coaches, we’ve invited four pro travelers to share hacks that can help make hectic travel days less stressful — and maybe even rejuvenating.
 Here’s a PDX tips-and-tricks checklist for more cheerful trips.

 Ever feel like your racing against the clock at the airport?
 You’re not alone.
 “We see many travelers miss their flight because they are stuck at TSA or they barely make their flight because they are running to the gates,” says Abe Kauhane, a PDX-based operations supervisor with United Airlines.
 And travelers who have a tendency to cut it too close for comfort make their whole experience, well, uncomfortable.